20 Ways to Challenge Yourself This Year For Web Developers

 You can aim to speed up your HTML and CSS workflow, and free up valuable time this way.
 The stars of web dev tutorials are still the CSS preprocessors, namely LESS and SASS, but there are also great template engines such as HAML and Jade for preprocessing HTML, not to mention Emmet, a great HTML and CSS workflow improvement tool which provides you with a handy abbreviation syntax and cool optimization techniques.

-As a web developer, we have always been searching for a tool to increase our workflow and productivity....
+As web developers, we're constantly searching for tools to enhance our workflow and productivity.
+This post is dedicated...
 Read more

 5. Participate in a Hackathon